FREE · INSTANT · NO SIGNUP

 Passive voice reverses subject and object: "The report was written by the team" instead of "The team wrote the report."
 It makes writing feel indirect and weaker.
 Most style guides recommend active voice for clarity and engagement.

-Filler phrases add length without meaning: "very", "really", "in order to", "due to the fact that", "it should be noted that".
+Filler phrases add length without meaning: "very", "really", "potentially", "ultimately", "in order to", "due to the fact that".
 Cutting them typically makes sentences 15–25% shorter with no loss of meaning.

 No. Clarity analysis runs entirely in your browser — nothing is transmitted to a server at any point.